aniprod/First-DE-GCS-project/README.md

 # Python-fundamentals
 My first data engineering project!

-Step 1: Download a dataset from kaggle
+Step 1: Programatically download a dataset from kaggle via API.
+Clean up the headers from special characters.

 Step 2: Programatically upload it in a GCS bucket